 Osteoporosis: A hidden danger

 “Had it not been for that DXA scan, Ed may never have discovered the truth: that his bones had become weak and that he was at an elevated risk for falling and potentially experiencing a life-changing broken bone,” said Dorothea Vafiadis, Senior Director of NCOA’s Center for Healthy Aging.

 That’s because osteoporosis has a reputation as a “silent disease,” and for good reason: most people who live with it never know until they break a bone.

-Right now, about 54 million people in the U.S. have osteoporosis.1 While the vast majority of them are women who have reached menopause, men do still develop the condition; of those 54 million, two million are male.
+About 54 million people in the U.S. have osteoporosis.1 While the vast majority of them are women who have reached menopause, men do still develop the condition; of those 54 million, 2 million are male.
 As many as 12 million more men are vulnerable.1

 “That literally means that millions of older adults could benefit from screening,” Vafiadis said.
 “And that’s true regardless of biological sex.”

 As Ed’s doctor knew, a DXA scan is the gold standard for identifying (or ruling out) osteoporosis and its precursor, osteopenia (low bone mineral density).